 Stephen Payne is a trial and appellate litigator focusing on complex commercial and intellectual property litigation.
-He represents clients through all stages of the litigation process, including pre-litigation investigation, discovery, trial and appeal.
-Stephen’s recent cases include four jury trials in federal court that resulted in verdicts totaling over $580 million for Irell’s clients.
+Stephen has significant trial experience, including five recent jury trials in federal court that resulted in verdicts totaling over $800 million for Irell’s clients.
+He also has significant experience representing clients through all stages of the pre-trial process, including pre-litigation investigation, discovery, working with expert witnesses, and motion practice.

 Prior to joining Irell, Stephen clerked for the Hon.
 Sandra S. Ikuta of the U.S. Court of Appeals for the Ninth Circuit.
 He earned his J.D., with highest honors, from the University of Chicago Law School, where he was elected to the Order of the Coif and served as comments editor for The University of Chicago Law Review.
 While in law school, Stephen worked as an extern in the U.S. Attorney's Office for the Central District of California.